alantsui5/3260Project/README.md

 * key "2": switch the texture for the dolphin (dolphin_02.jpg)
 * key "3": switch the texture for the sea (sea_01.jpg)
 * key "4": switch the texture for the sea (sea_02.jpg)
-* key "ก๔": indicate forward movement of the penguin
+* key "ยกรด": indicate forward movement of the penguin
-* key "ก๕": indicate backward movement of the penguin
+* key "ยกรต": indicate backward movement of the penguin
-* key "ก๖": indicate left rotation of the penguin
+* key "ยกรถ": indicate left rotation of the penguin
-* key "ก๗": indicate right rotation of the penguin
+* key "ยกรท": indicate right rotation of the penguin
 * key "z": penguin change gesture to swimming Backstroke, if penguin is already in backstroke, change gesture to stand
 * longpress key "n": dolphin performing Forward somersault